AmirHossain58/share-the-meal-client-/README.md

 # Share The Meal
-The Food Sharing and Surplus Reduction Platform is a web application designed to manage the sharing of surplus food within a community or organization.
-It aims to reduce food waste by allowing users to share and request food items efficiently.
+ Share The Meal ia a website to reduce food waste by allowing users to share and request food items efficiently.

 ## Live Link